What does a TVC storyboard need?

 It depends.
 Every TVC is different and the goals of brands can also be different.
 So every TVC needs a custom approach.

-Having said that, there are a few core points that every TVC should have:
+Having said that, there are a few core points that every TVC storyboard should have the following:

 You’ve got just 15-60 seconds to hook people and bring your message across.
 Although most TVCs these days fall into the 30 seconds category.

 That already tells you one main problem: How to create an emotional connection in this short time?
-Some might claim it’s not really possible but we all know it is.
+It’s certainly possible.
+We all have that one TV commercial in mind that we cannot forget about.

 And clarity is just as important.
-Viewrs often end up watching a commercial a few times before they would take action, so the more clear your message is the better.
+Viewers often end up watching a commercial a few times before they would take action, so the more clear your message is the better.

-The job of a great TV commercial storyline is to build trust with the audience.
-If you can achieve that and peopel trust your brand, then they will buy from you automatically.
+The job of a great TV commercial storyboard is to build trust with the audience.
+If you can achieve that and people trust your brand, then they will buy from you.